Skip to Content

 A hiring manager should only ask questions about your qualifications and your ability to do the job you are seeking.
 Your race, color, or national origin should never play a role in whether you are hired.
 Some hiring managers will still ask blatantly inappropriate questions during job interviews that may betray a racial bias.

-Identifying Racial Discrimination During Job Interviews in Washington, D.C.
+Identifying Racial Bias During Job Interviews in Washington, D.C.

 You should also look out for inappropriate comments about your hair, clothing, or any other element that is related to your race or culture.
 A hiring manager should also never comment on your ability to speak English or say you are "well-spoken."